 Free Confidential Lawsuit Evaluation: If you are a gas field worker who was seriously injured in an accident on the job, or a loved one died, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

-Update: 5 Workers Missing, Feared Dead in Oklahoma Oil Rig Explosion
+Update: 2 Men Injured in Oklahoma Oil Field Explosion

 What’s the Problem?